lindalu-MSFT/Word-Add-in-JS-Watermark/README.md

-# Word-Add-in-JS-Watermark
+# Word add-in: Add or Remove a Watermark

 This Word add-in will show you how to:

 1. Insert a WaterMark (with the text you need).
-2.Remove the Watermark
+2. Remove the Watermark

 ## Prerequisites